tomtaila/adk-python/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## 📝 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes and version information.

 ## 🔗 Related Projects

 - [Google ADK Python](https://github.com/google/adk-python) - The core ADK library